gcanti/fp-ts/docs/introduction/core-concepts.md

 ## Functions

-Functional programming is all about pure functions and how to compose them into bigger structures. `fp-ts` provides a few general [functions](../modules/function.ts) to support you with composition, currying, and more.
+Functional programming is all about pure functions and how to compose them into bigger structures. `fp-ts` provides a few general [functions](../modules/function.ts) to support you with composition, constant functions, and more.

 ## Data Types